dralmostright/mysql-repo/grafana-prometheus-mysql/README.md

 Steps to Enable MySQL Database Monitoring Using Prometheus and Grafana
 * Install and configure Grafana
 * Install and configure Prometheus
-* Install a database exporter
+* Install a database exporter for Mysql
+* Configure Grafana Dashboard

 <hr >